 andloop()

 . - It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
 One custom hardware dependent library is used for PWM.
 Therefor, it can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
-Also porting to other build environments like PlatformIO or CMake should not be a huge effort.
+Also porting to other build environments like CMake should not be a huge effort.

 - The following modules are used: